PROGRAM DESCRIPTION AND PURPOSE

 - an explicit statement of commitment to mentoring and supporting the student that includes adjustments that might be made due to differences in culture, ethnicity, gender, socio-economic and educational background, etc.

-- a Diversity, Equity, and Inclusivity statement (500 words minimum) that includes the following: (1) a demographic description of the department’s graduate student body according to the categories identified by the MSU Office of Planning and Budgets (i.e, gender and racial/ethnic federal category), (2) a brief overview of the issues and/or challenges related to diversity and inclusion in the graduate program, (3) a discussion of recent efforts to diversify the graduate student population, and (4) any plans for future diversity and inclusion recruitment activities and initiatives
+- a Diversity, Equity, and Inclusivity statement (500 words minimum) that includes the following: (1) a demographic description of the department’s graduate student body according to the categories identified by the MSU Office of Planning and Budgets (i.e., gender and racial/ethnic federal category), (2) a brief overview of the issues and/or challenges related to diversity and inclusion in the graduate program, (3) a discussion of recent efforts to diversify the graduate student population, and (4) any plans for future diversity and inclusion recruitment activities and initiatives

-APPLICATION DEADLINE
+NOMINATION DEADLINE